Kaushiki333/Accurate-Classifier/README.md

 # Accurate-Classifier
-An system-based GUI application which suggests the most accurate Classifier for a given Dataset.
+A system-based GUI application which suggests the most accurate Classifier for a given Dataset.